 Who knows, maybe some of these ideas can be repurposed for a Godfather Part II-type deal? (where the next film can be a prequel and sequel at the same time).

-Shooting for the upcoming John Rambo is said to begin in Thailand this October.
-For now, we leave you with all the Trailers to this legendary action franchise.
+We’ll keep you updated on John Rambo as we hear more.
+For now, we leave you with a word from the director, plus all the Trailers to this legendary action franchise.
 Which one is your favorite?

 I’ve watched the first four.